The Social Culture of Planets, Wisconsin on Lake Lucerne

 Mr. and Mrs. Reinert from Chicago had purchased the Acey cottage and remodeled it.
 The Reinerts often entertained with contract bridge parties.
 Mrs. Reinert was much younger than L.A.
 Rienert.
 They had met on one of Mr. Rienert’s trips to Miami, Florida.
 She already had a son, Brice, when they married.
 The elderly Rienert raised Brice as his own and paid the tuition for the young man to attend the Morgan Park Military Academy in Chicago.
 Henry Ritchie couldn’t pronounce Brice so he called him Prize.

-The main building of the Planets provided the proprietor, the Otto Bruss family, with a small planets6apartment residence and a business.
+The main building of the Planets provided the proprietor, the Otto Bruss family, with a small apartment residence and a business.
 Mr. and Mrs. Bruss were already elderly when they settled at the lake from the Wausau, Wisconsin area where the elder Brass had been a real estate agent.
 Mr. Brass became active in the town of Lincoln and became town treasurer.
 Proprietorship was a family affair with some of the Brass children later taking over the management of operations.
 Besides a dining room and large garage, the complex included a small office with individual mail boxes for the area’s cottage locals and for summer guests.
 With no bathrooms in those days, guests made the trip to the outhouse.

 A generator out back provided electricity for the main complex and was used to pump water.
 David Brass, grandson of the elder Brass, recalled, ” an old model T engine was built on a platform over the edge of the lake that pumped lake water up to a reservoir up the hill.”
 This water supplied a few of the local cabins and the Planets.
 Young Brass often wondered if the vibrating engine and platform would fall into the lake when it ran.